Goodnight Raleigh - a look at the art, architecture, history, and people of the city at night

 The Pope House Museum and Community Challenge

 One of the most overlooked historic houses in Raleigh is also one of the most important, the Dr. M.T.
 Pope House on S. Wilmington Street.
-Although modest in appearance, it’s a two-story Victorian row house, a construction type rarely seen in Raleigh today.
+Although modest in appearance, it’s a narrow two-story Victorian row house, a style with few surviving examples remaining in Raleigh.

 This house is currently part of the 2011 Community Challenge put on by the National Trust for Historic Preservation.
 So before learning about the history of the man and house, please go to the National Trust web site and VOTE for this house in the challenge.
 Registration takes only a minute.